taratax/ReactAppTDD/Log.md

 **10. 25.
 Feb.
 2024**

-It turend out that had to change from userEvent.type(username, "alamakota"); to fireEvent.change(email, { target: { value: utils.inputEmail } });
+It turned out that had to change from userEvent.type(username, "alamakota"); to fireEvent.change(email, { target: { value: utils.inputEmail } });
-This way I finally was able to write a test which was able to verify whether function was called with the object containing the values entered into input fields.
+This way I finally was able to write a test which verify whether function was called with the object containing the values entered into input fields.
 Added some constants to a utils.js file with values for password and email used in the test.
 Refactored the Login component same way as Signup end extracted skeleton funnctions to a utils module.
 This allows me to write tests to verify if input values are passed correctly.

+**11. 26.
+Feb.
+2024**

+Today added new test to signupage with email format verification.
+Added new function exported from utils module.
+Again, creating this function as separate piece allows mee to write test.
+Next we need to create popup or other indication for user that email address is not correct.